yoasyo25/quantified-self-starter-kit/README.md

 `git clone https://github.com/Aram-Anderson/quantified-self-starter-kit.git`. `cd quantified-self-starter-kit`. `npm install`, `npm start`.

 By default, the app will call the our [live version](https://y-a-quantified-self-be.herokuapp.com/) on Heroku.
 You can find the repo for the backend [here](https://github.com/Aram-Anderson/quantified-self-BE).
 If you want to run both the frontend and backend locally, go to the backend repo and follow the instructions for setting up locally there.
 Change all instances of https://y-a-quantified-self-be.herokuapp.com in this repo to htpps://localhost:3000 to use a local backend.

+## Contributing

+Please fork this repo, and send one of us a message with what you'd like to add to the project.
+Once you've implemented your changes, make a PR and we will review it.